Symbicort

 (Healthify He Puna Waiora & Auckland District Health Board, NZ, 2018)

-If you are using Symbicort for asthma, it can be used as a preventer and/or a reliever.
+If you're using Symbicort for asthma, it can be used as a preventer and/or a reliever.

-Note, the high dose 400/12mcg strength Symbicort cannot be used as a reliever.
+• Note: the high dose 400/12 mcg strength Symbicort can't be used as a reliever.

-A preventer helps to reduce the risk of asthma attacks, by making the airways less sensitive to triggers and reducing inflammation and swelling in your airways.
+• A preventer helps to reduce the risk of asthma attacks, by making your airways less sensitive to triggers and reducing inflammation and swelling in your airways.

 Read more about medicines used to manage asthma.